dmarx/obsidian_vault/Gibbs Measure.md

 ### Connecting the Concepts

 1. **Factorization and Energy Functions**: The form of the Gibbs measure in statistical mechanics directly correlates with the factorization implied by the Hammersley-Clifford Theorem.
-In the context of an MRF, the energy function \( E(\sigma) \) can be expressed as a sum of local energy contributions from different parts of the system, typically associated with the cliques of the graph:
+In the context of an MRF, the energy function $E(\sigma)$ can be expressed as a sum of local energy contributions from different parts of the system, typically associated with the cliques of the graph:

    $$
    E(\sigma) = \sum_{C \in \mathcal{C}} E_C(\sigma_C)
    $$

-   Here, \( E_C(\sigma_C) \) represents the energy contribution from clique \( C \), and \( \sigma_C \) denotes the configuration restricted to that clique.
+   Here, $E_C(\sigma_C)$ represents the energy contribution from clique $C$, and $\sigma_C$ denotes the configuration restricted to that clique.
 This aligns with the Gibbs measure's need for a product of exponentials of negative clique energies.

 2. **Graphical Representation and Statistical Dependence**: The Hammersley-Clifford Theorem provides the theoretical justification for modeling the dependencies in a physical system (or any system modeled by an MRF) using a graph.
 The edges in the graph denote direct interactions or dependencies, which correspond to the interactions in the physical model that contribute to the system's energy.

 3. **Positivity and Physical Reality**: The positivity condition in the Hammersley-Clifford Theorem (i.e., all configurations have non-zero probability) aligns well with the physical interpretation in Gibbs measures, where every configuration is theoretically possible, although some may be extremely unlikely due to high energy.

-4. **Markov Property and Local Equilibria**: The Markov property, central to MRFs and underscored by the Hammersley-Clifford Theorem, indicates that the conditional distribution of a variable given its neighbors in the graph encapsulates all the necessary information for that variable.
+4. **Markov Property and Local Equilibria**: The [[Markov property]], central to MRFs and underscored by the Hammersley-Clifford Theorem, indicates that the conditional distribution of a variable given its neighbors in the graph encapsulates all the necessary information for that variable.
 This reflects the physical intuition in Gibbs measures that the state of a small part of the system is influenced predominantly by its immediate surroundings rather than distant parts.

 ### Summary